Read all about early maths skills and how you can build children’s skills with simple pre-number activities.

 Children can choose a simple recipe to follow and be encouraged to collect the correct ingredients and weigh them out accurately.

-There is plenty of opportunity for counting; ingredients, spoonfuls, products and for using mathematical language to describe weight, size and quantity.
+There is plenty of opportunity for counting; ingredients, spoonfuls and products, and for using mathematical language to describe weight, size and quantity.

 3. Laundry Sorting